 - When the case is completed, contact the court office at (716) 632-0450 to arrange for your return.
 It can take 7-10 working days before the bail money is available for return from the court.

 - Only the person who posted the bail can pick up the return from the court and he/she must have proper identification.
 Your bail receipt will be collected at this time.

 - To avoid an unnecessary trip, be sure to call the court at (716) 632-0450 to make arrangements before arriving at the court to pick up your bail money.

 Can fines be paid from my bail money?

 Only the person who posted the bail can sign the funds over for the payment of fines.
 This can be done at the court.

 How do I obtain a Certificate of Disposition / Conviction?

-- You will be asked to complete a form requesting the certificate and show photo ID.
+- You will be asked to complete the request form and provide photo identification.